niolabs/docs/docs/blocks/block-development.md

 Mixins are not blocks.
 Instead, mixins provide commonly used functionality to existing blocks.
 You can add functions such as persistence, group-by, retry, or authentication to blocks.
 You can find some mixins in `nio.block.mixins`. //Matt: where is this?
 I've found two mixins in the nio-blocks repository??//

-Mixins follow the Python mixin model, thus any block mixins need to be extended before extending the base Block class.
+Mixins follow the Python mixin model, thus any block mixins need to be extended prior to extending the base Block class.
 To use persistence and group-by mixins, see [Buffer block](https://github.com/nio-blocks/buffer).

 Read the docstrings inside each mixin for information on the functionality and arguments.